JohnKendrick/PDielec/docs/_sources/pdgui.rst.txt

 After running the program the user sees a notebook interface with seven tabs.

 -   *Main Tab* allows the user to specify the program and filename that are to be analysed.
-It is also possible to specify here the spreadsheet name to which results are saved to.
+It is also possible to specify here the spreadsheet name to which results are saved.

 -   *Settings Tab* is used for changing the settings within the package